-The front passenger sensing system is designed to disable (will not inflate) the front passenger's frontal airbag when the front passenger seat is unoccupied, or a rear facing infant seat, a forward-facing child restraint, or a booster seat is detected.
+The front passenger sensing system is designed to disable (will not inflate) the front passenger frontal airbag when the front passenger seat is unoccupied, or a rear facing infant seat, a forward-facing child restraint, or a booster seat is detected.
 Even with this technology, parents are strongly encouraged to always properly restrain children in the rear seat.
-The sensor also turns off the passenger front airbag and seat-mounted side airbag when the passenger seat is empty.

-- When the front passenger sensing system disables (will not inflate) the front passenger frontal airbag, the passenger airbag status indicator will illuminate the OFF lamp and stay lit to remind you that the front passenger frontal airbag is disabled. - If the child restraint has been installed and the passenger airbag status indicator illuminates the ON lamp, then turn the vehicle off, remove the child restraint from the vehicle and reinstall the restraint following the child restraint manufacturer's instructions.
+- When the front passenger sensing system disables (will not inflate) the front passenger frontal airbag, the airbag off indicator illuminates and stays lit to remind you that the front passenger frontal airbag is disabled. - If you have installed the child restraint and the airbag on indicator illuminates, switch the vehicle off, remove the child restraint from the vehicle and reinstall the restraint according to the child restraint manufacturer's instructions.

-The front passenger sensing system is designed to enable (may inflate) the front passenger's frontal airbag anytime the system senses that a person of adult size is sitting properly in the front passenger seat.
-When the front passenger sensing system enables the front passenger frontal airbag (may inflate), the passenger airbag status indicator will illuminate the ON lamp and remain illuminated.
+The front passenger sensing system is designed to enable (may inflate) the front passenger frontal airbag anytime the system senses that a person of adult size is sitting properly in the front passenger seat.

+When the front passenger sensing system enables the front passenger frontal airbag (may inflate), the airbag on indicator illuminates and remains illuminated.

-If a person of adult size is sitting in the front passenger seat, but the airbag OFF indicator lamp is lit, it is possible that the person is not sitting properly in the seat.
+If a person of adult size is sitting in the front passenger seat, but the airbag off indicator is lit, it is possible that the person is not sitting properly in the seat.
 If this happens:

-- Turn the vehicle off and ask the person to place the seatback in the full upright position. - Have the person sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended. - Restart the vehicle and have the person remain in this position for about two minutes.
-This will allow the system to detect that person and enable the passenger's frontal airbag. - If the indicator OFF lamp remains lit even after this, the person should be advised to ride in the rear seat.
+- Switch the vehicle off and ask the person to place the seat backrest in the full upright position. - Have the person sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended. - Restart the vehicle and have the person remain in this position for about two minutes.
+This allows the system to detect that person and enables the passenger frontal airbag. - If the airbag off indicator remains lit even after this, advise the person to ride in the rear seat.

-Occupant Passenger airbag status indicator Passenger airbag
+Occupant Passenger Airbag Status Indicator Passenger Airbag

 Empty OFF: Lit Disabled

 ON: Unlit

 Child OFF: Lit Disabled

 ON: Unlit

 Adult OFF: Unlit Enabled

 ON: Lit